Ubica

 The Ubica buildings are two adjacent buildings standing at 24 and 26 Ganzenmarkt, in central Utrecht, the Netherlands.
 Number 24 is a rijksmonument.
 The first recorded mention of the buildings is from 1319.
 After centuries of residential use, the buildings were bought by the Ubica mattress company in 1913 and used until a devastating fire in 1989.
 The buildings were then squatted for 21 years, before being redeveloped into a hotel and café-restaurant in 2014.

 History

 The first recorded mention of number 24 dates from 1319.
 This building was originally constructed in the 'weergangshuis' style, which in Utrecht is only otherwise found along the Oudegracht.
 The building now has a 19th century façade which pairs it with number 26, but internally the walls and beams follow a structure believed to be from the 13th century.
 In 1917, a painted beam was removed which now resides in the Centraal Museum.

 After centuries of residential use, the buildings were taken on by mattress maker Ubica in 1931.
-In 1989, there was a major fire and the buildings were left in an unuseable state.
+In 1989, there was a major fire and the buildings were left in an unusable state.